 Filling Gaps in Functional Knowledge with MOOCs and Bridge Courses

-Massive Open Online Courses – Offering recorded lectures, interactive user forums, and problem sets, MOOCs can be a valuable resource for prospective students who want to be proactive about developing core-subject proficiency in a specific area before applying to a graduate program.
-MOOCs are offered in specific fields like programming, STEM, physics, statistics, and data science.
+Massive Open Online Courses – Offering online lectures, interactive user forums, and problem sets, MOOCs can be a valuable resource for prospective students who want to be proactive about developing core-subject proficiency in a specific area before applying to a graduate program.
+MOOCs are offered in specific fields like programming, physics, statistics, and data science.

 Bridge Programs – These individual classes and class sequences are offered by colleges and universities to help new graduate students bridge gaps in functional knowledge before beginning graduate-level coursework.
 These pre-master’s courses are made available to students that have met all other criteria for enrollment and that have already been accepted into the master’s program.